 herb beds with companion planting.

-The Benefits of Companion Planting with Herbs
+Companion Planting with Herbs: What Herbs Grow Well Together

 I first learned about companion planting as a kid, watching my dad plant marigolds around his vegetable garden.
 He used them to protect his crops from pests and encourage growth.
 Even though a few bunnies still managed to sneak in, I saw how thoughtful planting could make a real difference.